Building Local Citations: A Complete Guide for Small Businesses

 2. They Improve Local Rankings

-- Citation volume (how many citations you have)
+- Citation volume (how many listings you have)

 - Citation quality (are they from trusted sources?)

-Beyond SEO, citations put your business in front of potential customers.
-Someone browsing Yelp or looking for a plumber on Angi might find you through your citation.
+Beyond SEO, citations put your business in front of potential customers directly.
+80% of local searches convert - and those searches happen on platforms like Yelp, Angi, and industry directories.
+Someone looking for a plumber might find you on Angi before they ever see your Google listing.

 Quality Over Quantity